Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Performance Comparison

+We consider several popular benchmark functions routinely used for testing the performance of BO-based acquisition functions and global optimization algorithms~\cite{de2015, lee2020}.
+Among these are the six-hump camelback function and the Branin function, both of which are two-dimensional.
+The six-hump camelback function is typically evaluated within bounds of \([-3, 3]\) for the first dimension and \([-2, 2]\) for the second dimension, and the Branin function within bounds of \([-5, 10]\) for the first dimension and \([0, 15]\) for the second dimension.
+Additionally, we utilize higher-dimensional functions such as the Ackley, Rastrigin, and Sum Squares functions.
+The Ackley function is evaluated within bounds of \([-32.768, 32.768]\) in five dimensions, the Rastrigin function within \([-5.12, 5.12]\) in five dimensions, and the Sum Squares function within \([-10, 10]\) in six dimensions.

-We allocate the artificial experimenter 20 initial experiments and 50 sequential experiments which makes in total of 70 experiments to learn the function using both the surprise-reacting approaches and EI-based approach.
-Both Shannon and Bayesian surprise metrics are used in the surprise-reacting approach.
-After the experiments have been completed, the trained data science models from both categories of the approaches are used to perform prediction ($\widehat{y}_{j}$) on an independent test set of another 50 locations, i.e., $T=50$.
-The RMSEs are calculated for each of the approaches.
-We repeat this process for a total of 50 times to get a uncertainty quantification of the RMSE.
+We allocate 10 initial experiments and 50 sequential experiments to the competing approaches, making a total of 60 experiments to learn the function.
+While allowing more evaluations would likely result in all approaches approximating the function well in the long run, our goal is to assess how well they approximate with a fixed budget.
+After completing these experiments, the trained statistical models from all competing approaches are used to perform predictions ($\widehat{y}_{j}$) on an independent test set of 50 locations, i.e., $T=50$.
+The RMSEs and CRPSs are then calculated for each approach.
+This process is repeated 50 times to quantify the uncertainty in RMSE and CRPS.

-Fig. \ref{fig:comp} presents the comparison between the surprise-reacting approach and the EI-based approach.
-One can see that the surprise-reacting approaches achieve a superior prediction performance and using the Shannon surprise comes out better than using the Bayesian suprise metric.

-These outcomes are not that much unexpected and reflect the over-exploitation nature of the EI-based approach.
-The awareness of this tendency of the pure EI motivates the introduction of $\epsilon$-EI.
-But the tricky question in using $\epsilon$-EI is which $\epsilon$ one should use.
-There is no easy way yet to decide on this question.
-For this performance study, we decide to try the full spectrum of $\epsilon$, in the range of $[0,1]$ with an increment of 0.1.
-The outcomes are summarized in Fig. \ref{Figure6} for the six-hump camel back function and in Fig. \ref{Figure8} for the Branin function.

-One can see that still the proposed surprise-reacting approaches, especially that using the Shannon surprise, comes out much better as compared to the $\epsilon$-EI approaches.
-In the case of six-hump camelback function, other than $\epsilon=0.3$, overall, the $\epsilon$-EI approach appears ineffective.
-In the case of Branin function, moderate $\epsilon$ values, which sits in between the two extreme appears to help the EI-based approach.
-Overall, $0.6$-EI seems to produce the best result as compared with other $\epsilon$ choices.